kelseyhightower/kubernetes-the-hard-way/docs/06-kubernetes-worker.md

 ## Prerequisites

-Each worker node will provision a unqiue TLS client certificate as defined in the [kubelet TLS bootstrapping guide](https://kubernetes.io/docs/admin/kubelet-tls-bootstrapping/).
+Each worker node will provision a unique TLS client certificate as defined in the [kubelet TLS bootstrapping guide](https://kubernetes.io/docs/admin/kubelet-tls-bootstrapping/).
 The `kubelet-bootstrap` user must be granted permission to request a client TLS certificate.

 ```
 gcloud compute ssh controller0